How AI Agents Are Solving the 'Last-Mile' Logistics Nightmare in Johannesburg

 Johannesburg delivery conditions change too quickly for blind automation.

-The strongest model is usually one where the agent narrows the decision space and the human still retains authority on high-risk route changes.
+A strong model is usually one where the agent narrows the decision space and the human still retains authority on high-risk route changes.
 Security concerns, access issues, customer sensitivity, and driver judgment still matter.
 Good automation should make those decisions easier, not pretend they no longer exist.

 What a safe rollout looks like